 During FY 2023, 1 death sentence and 68 life without parole sentences were imposed.
-Life without parole sentences were imposed for 64 first-degree murder convictions (Class A), 3 murder of an unborn child convictions (Class A), 1 first-degree forcible rape conviction (Class B1), and 1 statutory sex offense with a child less than 15 years old conviction (Class B1).
+The 1 death sentence was imposed for a first-degree murder conviction (Class A).
+Life without parole sentences were imposed for 63 first-degree murder convictions (Class A), 3 murder of an unborn child convictions (Class A), 1 first-degree forcible rape conviction (Class B1), and 1 statutory sex offense with a child less than 15 years old conviction (Class B1).
 There were 2 minors convicted of first-degree murder who received a sentence of life with parole.